kannanjayachandran/Full-Stack-Data-Science/02. Python Programming/Readme.md

 - Python does not support constructor overloading the same way as C++ or Java.
 The `__init__` method is used for initialization, and multiple ways of initializing an object can be handled with default arguments or conditional logic within `__init__`.

+### Dunder Methods or Magic Methods

+- `Dunder` methods or magic methods are special methods that have double underscores at the beginning and end of their names.
+They are used to create functionality that can't be represented as a normal method.

 [OOPS and File Handling Notebook](./Notebooks/9_OOPS_and_File_handling.ipynb)

 ## List